0049 941 / 56 76 460

 Aci Castello – Nicolosi (20 km)

 According to the cycling guide, this tour starts at Catania.
-We have decided to avoid the traffic at Catania and to start on the tour at Aci Castello on the coast of the Cyclops, from where we cycle up towards Nicolosi, which is located at the edge of the Etna National Park and which is a starting point for hiking tours in the Etna area.
+We have decided to avoid the traffic at Catania and to start on the tour at Aci Castello on the coast of the Cyclops, from where we cycle up towards Nicolosi, which is located on the edge of the Etna National Park and which is a starting point for hiking tours in the Etna area.

 From Ortigia, the Old Town of Syracuse, to Noto (42 km)